Meet the Other Phone. Flexible and made to last.

 Our verdict

 High-end French brand La Roche-Posay is known for its silky-smooth skincare formulations and the company’s premium sunscreen is no different.
-We like this lightweight spray formulation because it’s hydrating, glides on the skin and sinks in fast (so no impatient tantrums while you’re applying it on your child), plus it’s non-greasy and won’t leave white marks on clothes or your child’s skin.
+We like this lightweight spray formulation because it’s hydrating, glides on the skin and sinks in fast, plus it’s non-greasy and won’t leave white marks on clothes or your child’s skin.

-Although it’s pricier than other sunscreens on the market, the gentle formula stands out as it contains soothing thermal spring water, which is suitable for even the most sensitive skins, and can be used on the face.
-The "Intellimer" technology in the product allows for full, even coverage for two hours before having to reapply.
-You may miss the traditional tropical smell as this one is non-perfumed, but it’s best for sensitive skins and Mumsnetters agree that this is one sunscreen you can trust.
+Although it’s pricier than other sunscreens on the market, the gentle, hypoallergenic formula stands out as it contains soothing thermal spring water, which is suitable for even the most sensitive skin, and can be used on your child's face.
+It also allows for full, even coverage for two hours before having to reapply.
+You may miss the traditional tropical smell as this one is non-perfumed, but it’s best for sensitive skin and Mumsnetters agree that this is one sunscreen you can trust.

 2